-I'm no longer a rookie!
-My experience in 2019 taught me a lot about gear, nutrition and mental toughness in the extreme Alaskan environment.
+My experiences in 2019 & 2020 taught me a lot about gear, nutrition and mental toughness in the extreme Alaskan environment.
 This year I return to Alaska as a fitter, more knowledgeable athlete.
 My gear is dialed in.
 My nutrition has been carefully calculated.
 I'm ready for this challenge.

 Check out my past rides as well as my tip for gear prep!